 Sales is the engine that powers your company.
 But what’s powering your sales?

 By now it’s universally known that sales and sales team practices have undergone a tectonic shift in recent years.
-And, even more alarmingly, buyer needs and behaviors seem to be moving way ahead of the sales learning curve.
+And, even more alarmingly, buyer needs and behaviours seem to be moving way ahead of the sales learning curve.

 Some head-spinning facts about this disconnect include:

 - As of 2020, companies had an average quota attainment rate of below 30%.

 - Only 32% of B2B buyers feel sales reps are surpassing expectations (that is, going above and beyond what’s necessary to secure buyer business).

 - 44% of millennial purchasers prefer not to deal with a seller throughout the entire buying process.